• Skip to primary navigation

 • If your mixture comes out lumpy when you pour it into the tubes, you can use a dryer sheet to help smooth out the top of the balm.

-• You can use any essential oils you like.
+• You can use your essential oil of choice.
 Flavored extracts like peppermint work well too.

 • I used the little spatula that came with the mica powders.
-If you buy something different you will just have to experiment with a plastic spoon to get the color you like.
+If you buy something different, you will just have to experiment with a plastic spoon to get the color in a shade you like.
 As you can see from the picture of the cup above, the color looks a lot darker in its melted state.
-Try using the spoon in the freezer test, so you can see what the end resulting color will be.
+Try using the spoon in the freezer test so you can see what the resulting color will be.

 MS Word Label Doc

 This tinted lip balm turned out perfect for me.
-Just enough color to look good when I go out to run errands.
-Plus the beeswax and coconut oil is great for keeping my lips soft and smooth.
+It adds a nice pop of color so I can look pretty good when I go out to run errands.
+Plus, the beeswax and coconut oil are great for keeping my lips soft and smooth.

 Patti signature